Changes to the way government shares its corporate services are set to radically improve efficiency across departments and save money.

 The Civil Service Reform Plan published in June, made clear that the Civil Service needs to move further and faster than ever before to share a wide range of services and expertise, and this is a key step towards reaching that goal.
-The strategy sets out a new model of five service centres instead of the current eight - two independent and three standalone.
+The strategy sets out a new model of 5 service centres instead of the current 8 - 2 independent and 3 standalone.

-One independent centre will be run by a private sector partner, built from the divestment of the current Department of Transport function, the structure for the second centre will be announced early next year.
-Three existing government centres, which already have a good economy of scale will continue to provide services.
+1 independent centre will be run by a private sector partner, built from the divestment of the current Department of Transport function, the structure for the second centre will be announced early next year.
+3 existing government centres, which already have a good economy of scale will continue to provide services.